 There are a handful of things that I would say I am full-fledged, die-hard fan of.
 One of the ones at the top of the list is easily Harry Potter.

 From book one to book seven, the story still blows my mind when I reread the books.
 The descriptive detail, the character development, the intricacy of the story from one book to another is amazing.
-As someone who has always dreamed of writing a book, I can’t help be be impressed by the world J.K.
+As someone who has always dreamed of writing a book, I can’t help but be impressed by the world J.K.
 Rowling created for her characters.

 Another key part of the stories for me is the growth that you get to witness those characters experience.
 Throughout the story, different challenges and milestones arise for Harry, Ron and Hermione to work their way through, learning vital lessons and gaining invaluable experience along the way.